Hjorthmedh/RGCmorphology/ms/intro.md

 e.g. one shown in Figure 5A, plotting soma area against density of branch points.
 We can observe from this that TRHR has a large overlap with DRD4 and to some extent Cdh3.
 Likewise, Hoxd10 has large overlaps with other genetic types.
-Rather than repeat this procedure for each pair of features (there are ten scatter plots for a five dimensional feature), we used Principal component analysis to reduce the five-dimensional vectors to two dimensions.
-Figure 5B shows that the majority of the Hoxd10 cells are grouped together into a cluster that partially overlaps with DRD4.
+We used Principal component analysis to reduce the five-dimensional vectors to two dimensions for visualisation.
+Figure 5B shows that most Hoxd10 cells grouped together into a cluster that partially overlaps with DRD4.
 There are also a few outliers that overlap with CB2 and TRHR.
 This two-dimensional projection confirms our *a priori* belief that there is likely to be a morphological signal that can separate RGCs types, but that the boundaries overlap, as outlined for synthetic data in Figure 3C.

 ### Confidence in classification